ab2nkovs/RMRadar_pi/README.md

 RMradar_pi - Raymarine Digital Radar Plugin for OpenCPN
 ========================================================

 Should work with digital radars like RD424D and analog radars connected to E-series classic MFDs.
-Most of the code is taken from BR24Radar_pi project.
+Most of the code is taken from BR24Radar_pi project and so is the text below.

+Plugin has only been tested on Linux platform.
+If you want to give it a try, set your LAN IP to your choice of 10.X.X.X/8, connect RDXXXD radar or E-series MFD.
+Plugin can run in the passive mode and display radar picture while MFD is controlling the radar.

+If there is no MFD on the network, radar control will need to be enabled in the plugin settings.
+If you do it, you are on your own, this software does not come with guarantees of any kind.

 Downloads
 ---------